Skip to main content

 Truth and Reconciliation

-• Hiring an Indigenous Health Equity and Experience Navigator
+• Ongoing consultation around developing a role centered around an Indigenous Health Equity and Experience Navigator.

-• Over the past two years, a number of staff have taken the San’yas Indigenous Cultural Safety online training, and there are plans to identify a means to provide broader cultural safety training for staff and volunteers through the IDEAA office.
+• Since 2021, select staff have taken the San’yas Indigenous Cultural Safety online training.
+All members of the Executive Leadership Team have taken the San’Yas training.
+We are committed to providing additional access to broader cultural safety training for staff and volunteers in the 2024-2025 fiscal.

 Anti-Black Racism

 Anti-Black racism is systemically embedded in Canadian society and across our healthcare system.
-At Holland Bloorview, we have committed to confronting anti-Black racism across our hospital and beyond our walls.
+At Holland Bloorview, we have committed to confronting anti-Black racism across our hospital and beyond our walls and working to develop an anti-Black racism strategy.
 Our efforts are aligned with Ontario Health, the Toronto Academic Health Science Network, and other health system organizations that have committed to coordinating broad anti-racist education and action.

-In the summer of 2022, as part of our ongoing commitment to address anti-Black racism at Holland Bloorview Kids Rehabilitation Hospital, and to address the harmful experiences that Black employees have had, we commissioned Dr. Notissa Massaquoi, an independent, highly respected expert on anti-Black racism, to help us better understand the experience of Black employees at all levels of the hospital - from clinical and non-clinical staff at the point of care, to hospital leadership, and all points in-between.
-The Black Employee Experience Report 2023 was the result and was released to hospital employees in March 2023.
+In the summer of 2022 we commissioned Dr. Notissa Massaquoi, an independent, highly respected expert on anti-Black racism, to help us better understand the experience of Black employees at all levels of the hospital - from clinical and non-clinical staff at the point of care, to hospital leadership, and all points in-between.
+The Black Employee Experience Report was released to hospital employees in March 2023.
 Created with input from Black staff at Holland Bloorview, the report highlighted the need to urgently address structural anti-Black racism to create an inclusive and equitable environment where everyone can enjoy a sense of mutual belonging and respect.

 Roadmap to Confront Anti-Black Racism at Holland Bloorview

-The organization has been working to develop an anti-Black racism strategy to address the many concerns identifiedin The Black Employee Experience Report 2023.
-An organization-level response, inclusive of activities to implement over the next 18 months has now been developed.
+In order to address the harmful experiences that Black employees have had, an organization-level response, inclusive of activities to implement over the next 18 months was launched in September 2023.
 The Roadmap to Confront Anti-Black Racism at Holland Bloorview (PDF) is based on recommendations that were generated by the participants from individual interviews, focus groups and suggestions provided anonymously by Black employees.
 The Roadmap can therefore be regarded as a Black employee informed guide to direct future education, decision making and long-term strategies for addressing anti-Black racism at all levels of the hospital.

 Discrimination, Racism and Harassment Reporting Process